Cathedral Parkway–110th Street station (IRT Broadway–Seventh Avenue Line): 21st century

 At the 110th Street and 116th Street stations, local community activists opposed artwork that was planned to be commissioned through the MTA's Arts for Transit program.
 Though the proposed artwork was intended as a homage to the stations' history, the activists believed the art would damage the decorative tiling that dated from the stations' opening, and that the artwork would damage the landmark interiors of the stations.
 The MTA had planned to install a small bronze subway track and train to be inlaid within the station walls surrounded by sepia-toned photographs of the neighborhood at 110th Street.
 In December 2002, Manhattan Community Board 7 voted in favor of the plan to include artwork from the MTA's Arts for Transit program at the 103rd Street station, which was not landmarked.
 Community Board 7 voted against the plan to include new artwork at the landmarked 110th Street and 116th Street stations, and the MTA dropped plans for the artwork at these stations.
 On February 4, 2003, Community Board 7 voted in favor of renovating the 103rd Street and 110th Street stations, but against the inclusion of any new artwork in the stations, going against the board's initial vote to support the installation of artwork at 103rd Street.

 Due to concerns expressed by community groups, the addition of art to this station and the 116th Street station was dropped.
 Between October 5 and November 17, 2003, the downtown platforms at 110th Street and 125th Street were closed to expedite work on their renovations.
 The original interiors were listed on the National Register of Historic Places in 2004.
 Skip-stop service ended on May 27, 2005, as a result of a decrease in the number of riders who benefited.

+In July 2025, the MTA announced that it would install elevators at 12 stations, including the Cathedral Parkway–110th Street station, as part of its 2025–2029 capital program.
+The elevators would make the station fully compliant with the Americans with Disabilities Act of 1990.

 Station layout

 This station has two side platforms and three tracks, the center one being an unused express track.
-The 1 stops here at all times.
+The station is served by the 1 at all times and is between 116th Street to the north and 103rd Street to the south.

-The platforms were originally 350 ft long, as at other stations north of 96th Street, but as a result of the 1948 platform extension, became 520 ft long.
+The platforms were originally 350 ft long, like at other stations north of 96th Street, but as a result of the 1948 platform extension, became 520 ft long.
 The platform extensions are at the southern ends of the original platforms.

 The southbound local track is technically known as BB1 and the northbound one is BB4; the BB designation is used for chaining purposes along the Broadway–Seventh Avenue Line from 96th Street to 242nd Street.
 Although it cannot be accessed at Cathedral Parkway–110th Street, the center track is designated as M. These designations are rarely, if ever, used in ordinary conversation.